FrederikTobner/JANUS/book/src/chapter-04-io/vga-text-mode.md

 ## Implementation Plan

+1. Make sure VGA is in text mode (80x25)
-1. Map VGA buffer at 0xB8000
+2. Map VGA buffer at 0xB8000
-2. Implement `vga_putchar()` with color support
+3. Implement `vga_putchar()` with color support
-3. Add cursor positioning and movement
+4. Add cursor positioning and movement
-4. Implement scrolling when buffer fills
+5. Implement scrolling when buffer fills
-5. Create screen clearing and formatting functions
+6. Create screen clearing and formatting functions
-6. Integrate with `kprintf()`
+7. Integrate with `kprintf()`

 ---